valhuber/LogicBank/README.md

 and source control tools and procedures

 ### Technology Evaluation
-40X is a large number - do these results hold in practice?
+40X is... _large_ - do these results hold in practice?
 See [here](../../wiki#technology-evaluation) for
 additional background, and real world experience.